-If it is determined that the conditions will allow for the safe arrival of staff and students, the Superintendent may authorize a two-hour delay in the start of the school day.
-This alternative to closing the schools permits greater flexibility in meeting the 180-day minimum session requirement for students set by the New York State Education Department.
+If it is determined that conditions will improve sufficiently to allow for the arrival of staff and students, the Superintendent may authorize a two-hour (or threehour) delay in the start of the school day.
+This alternative to closing schools permits greater flexibility in meeting the 183-day minimum session requirement.
+A delayed opening schedule means the following:

-A delayed opening schedule means that classes will start two hours later than normal, and transportation will be provided two hours later than the normal pickup for all district and private schools.
+1. Classes will start later than normal (see details below) and transportation will be provided two or three hours later than the normal pickup for all district and private schools.